 The box shows you the histogram with values.
-You can also adjust your picture changing the single-channel saturation, but I will back to this next.
+You can also adjust your picture by changing the single-channel saturation, but I will back to this next.

-Treat the Pic.
+Treat Pic.
 5 as the final output.
 Admittedly the horizon appears to be clearer, but we lost many tinges.
 Our image is strongly blue.
 The blueness appears everywhere even on trees and fields.
 Moreover, some hues are gone.
-When you spot on the foreground it looks almost dark.
+When you spot the foreground it looks almost dark.
 Let’s have look at what can we do to make our processed image better.

 Looking at the “Adjust Colour Level” box you can notice the “Channel” dropdown list.
 The “Value” is our default variable.
-Once you click on the arrow on the right you will have the choice of the RGB channels, that you can adjust separately.
+Once you click on the arrow on the right you will have the choice of the RGB channels, which you can adjust separately.
 And there you go!
 Now you have RAW-looking image processing (Pic.
 6).
 Gimp is very good at it.

 I am telling you again; everyone can adjust the picture in a different way.
 My process is only an example.

 IrfanView is a much simpler graphic open-source tool than Gimp.
 It sounds better for someone, who wants to process the image quickly.
-For the purpose of the long-distance observations, this is definitely the quickest way to get rid of the haze from your photo.
-The other side remains in the quality, that I am going to consider in this part of the article.
+For the purpose of long-distance observations, this is definitely the quickest way to get rid of the haze from your photo.
+The other side remains in the quality, which I am going to consider in this part of the article.

 Unlike the Gimp software, IrfanView has everything located the same in most versions.
 Once you’ve got older one this “Color correction” box is to be found in the same place.

 When you have the “Color corrections” box opened you have a few options to change the colors of your picture.
-The basic de hazing tool is a “Gamma correction” value, always as a default set at 1.00.
+The basic de-hazing tool is a “Gamma correction” value, always as a default set at 1.00.
 When you decrease this value down to around 0.50 the difference will be considerable (Pic.
 9).
 Alongside the gamma, you need to change the “Contrast” as per in the picture below (Pic.
 8), because the gamma only will make your photo too dark.
 The preview at the upper part of the box helps you to adjust the photo colors correctly (Pic.
 9).

-When you have ascertained about the “Gamma correction” and “Contrast” values just go OK and see how the image changed.
+When you have ascertained the “Gamma correction” and “Contrast” values just go OK and see how the image changed.

 In the picture above the horizon looks much clearer.
-We can even point which object far away is brighter or darker.
+We can even point out which object far away is brighter or darker.
 The worst side of this image is strong blueness.